RajananthiniMG/Final-Capstone-Project-5/README.md

 - Overall Accuracy: Accuracy of the model on the entire dataset
 - Classification Report: Detailed classification report including precision, recall, and F1-score
-- Filtered Accuracy: Accuracy of the model for a specific employment status, selectable via the sidebar
+- Filtered Accuracy: Accuracy of the model for a specific employment status and location, selectable via the sidebar